How to Treat Head Lice Naturally and Avoid Re Infestation + Future Outbreaks

 Do a visual check to be sure the lice is completely gone.
 I like to err on the side of caution and do another comb out to play it safe.

 Congratulations you made it through lice.
-Now for the rest of your mom life your eye is going to twitch when you see one of your kids, or any kid for that matter, scratching their head.
+Now for the rest of your mom life your eye is going to twitch when you see one of your kids, or any kid, scratching their head

 As long as you take preventative measures, you can avoid your child contracting head lice.
 I have a lice prevention system that I have put in place that’s all natural, safe and simple.